Offering Advice & Services to Traders | Investors | Funds

 Deductions are allowed in computing effectively connected taxable income (ECI).
 Withholding taxes often are reduced or eliminated in the case of payments to residents of countries with which the U.S. has an income tax treaty.
 In addition, certain statutory exemptions from withholding taxes are provided.
 U.S. source non-ECI connected capital gains of non-resident alien individuals and foreign corporations generally are exempt from U.S. tax, with two exceptions: (1) gains realized by a non-resident alien individual who is present in the U.S. for at least 183 days during the taxable year, and (2) certain gains from the disposition of interests in U.S. real estate.
 The source of income received by non-resident alien individuals and foreign corporations is determined under rules contained in the Internal Revenue Code (Code).
 Interest and dividends paid by a U.S. citizen or resident or by a U.S. corporation generally are considered U.S. source income.

-More Reasons to Hire Us When you engage us for hedge fund you get a unique combination of securities, tax, and international experience, focused on the trader niche.
+Why Hire Us?
+When you engage us for hedge fund you get a unique combination of securities, tax, and international experience, focused on the trader niche.
 We have established a leadership position with traders.
 We are one destination for all your very special hedge fund and trader tax needs.
 We think we have the best set of offering documents based on the current and ever changing federal, state and offshore securities, commodities, and tax laws.
 We aim and deliver quick turnaround times, because we understand that our customers want to begin their money management business as soon as possible.
 We conceive, structure, and deploy the best tax saving strategies into your hedge fund vehicle (for the benefit of the manager and their investors) and your management company.
 Investors value tax-savings strategies and we utilize all our special knowledge and ideas in this area.
 Our customers value our one-stop relationship.
 We will help you start your business and continue to assist you.
 Our tax services division handles accounting, software, and tax compliance, including all tax matters (tax planning and tax returns).
 Only one thing counts with us and that's our customer relationships!

-CapitalManagementServicesGroup.com is recognized by discriminating fund managers and traders as being the foremost tax and legal authority in the business.
-Attorney Hannah Terhune's education and experience are unsurpassed in the area of hedge funds creation and management platforms, and the complex body of tax laws related thereto.
-Ms. Terhune's exensive knowledge and experience have made her an indispensable resource for serious fund management and trading professionals.
+CapitalManagementServicesGroup.com is recognized by discriminating fund managers and businessmen as being the foremost tax and legal authority in the business.
+Attorney Hannah Terhune's education and experience are unsurpassed in the area of hedge funds creation and management platforms, and the complex body of related tax laws.
+Ms. Terhune's extensive knowledge and experience have made her an indispensable resource for serious hedge fund and business professionals.
 Ms. Terhune's articles on the subjects have appeared in over 100 publications worldwide.
 Chances are, if you have read about the above matters, Ms. Terhune has written about them.
-Give us the opportunity to use that knowledge and experience for you.
-CMSG provides the best services and support needed for hedge fund projects and associated activities in one convenient place, saving you time and energy.
-No need to coordinate work between different firms; we handle the entire process from start to finish.
-We offer hedge fund and money management accounting, tax services, tax preparation, consulting, entity and retirement plan formation services.
-Our professionals provide the highest quality services at competitive rates.
-But don't take our word for it, give us a call and let us prove what we can do for you.
-Read our Customer Testimonials and learn more About Us.